vapor-ware/synse-loadgen/README.md

 ## Compatibility

-Below is a table describing the compatibility of various Synse Server versions with Synse platform versions.
+Below is a table describing the compatibility of various Synse LoadGen versions with Synse platform versions.

 |              | Synse v2 | Synse v3 |
 | ------------ | -------- | -------- |